 As part of the repair, I greatly improved the grounding.
 We ran a 1" copper pipe around the barn from where the tower wires enter to the well casing, with ground rods bonded to it every 10 feet.
 In retrospect, I should have run the power feeds from the tower to the barn's power room in a metal pipe with similar grounding.

 But that wasn't all: In spring 2002, the Bergey started to make noise.
 By the time the ground was dry enough to get a crane in, the bearings were completely shot and the blades had a dangerous amount of play in them.
 We got a new bearing from Bergey and installed it, going back on-line in spring 2003.
 However, it now has way too much rotating friction - maybe the preload was wrong.
 At any rate, the Bergey only makes power in winds of 18 MPH and up.
 And since then I've been procrastinating getting the crane in, trying to fix it, and putting it back up (another $1600 for the crane alone).
-But so far (knock on wood), we haven't had another lightning strike, and it earned some points by performing well during the ice storm.
+But it earned some points by performing well during the ice storm.

 Meanwhile, the original Trojan L-16 batteries were showing their age (9 years as of replacement).
 We had found them tiresome to water: we found the 144 screw-off caps took a full day of bending over the side of the box, even with garage-style automatic water dispensers.
 So in Nov.
-2001, we replaced them with 48 Surrette KS-21 2-volt 1100 Amp/hour cells: 48 flip-open caps only took a couple of hours to water and they proved long-lived.
+2001, we replaced them with 48 Surrette KS-21 2-volt 1100 Amp/hour cells: 48 flip-open caps only took a couple of hours to water and they proved long-lived, lasting till 2016.

 Unlike 1998, we were north of the ice line in the storm of December 12, 2008.
 Most of Rockingham County and neighboring towns in Massachusetts lost power that night, and damage was so extensive and widespread that it stayed off longer than we've ever seen before: Half of South Hampton got it back on the 16th, but our side wasn't restored till the next day.
 Friends in central New Hampsire weren't expecting grid power till after Christmas.